You are currently viewing CP BIG SPORT GITG

 TARGET GROUPS:

-The target groups of the project are:
+The target groups of the project were:

 • Sport stakeholders, policymakers, NGOs, educational providers, public authorities, experts in the field of Sport and general public.